Key Quote

 RAD — REGRESS

 Eva's situation represents continued regression: from factory worker to shop assistant to the streets to Gerald's kept woman.
-Each stage involves a further loss of autonomy (self-governance, independence).
+Each stage involves a further loss of autonomyautonomy — The right or condition of self-governance and independence.
 Yet paradoxically, her dignity remains intact — she negotiates terms, maintains her self-respect, and ultimately leaves Gerald when her conscience demands it.
 Her moral character progresses even as her social position regresses.

 Key Words